siemens/developer-portal-partners/README.md

-# Developer Portal - Documentation onboarding for Partners
+# Siemens Xcelerator Developer Portal - Documentation onboarding for Partners

-This project can be used to provide developer documentation to [Developer Portal](https://developer.siemens.com/).
+This project can be used to provide developer documentation to [Siemens Xcelerator Developer Portal](https://developer.siemens.com/).

-The project contains a docker image that provides a "lightweight" version of Developer Portal.
+The project contains a docker image that provides a "lightweight" version of Siemens Xcelerator Developer Portal.
 You can use this docker image to preview you documentation and get a sense of how the documentation would look like once it is in the Developer Portal

 ## Documentation